 Outsole, Construction and Sewing

-Rubber non slip outsoles are of good quality which are called SRX.
+Rubber non-slip outsoles are of good quality which is called SRX.

 Their flexible cement construction provides enough support and comfort.
 The upper is sewn pretty well.

 Anti-odor and Cleanable

 These are somewhat odor-controlling because of all the extra room you get all around your feet, and everything including the gel insole is perforated.
 Getting good breathability means getting odor a bit controlled.
 But they do not treat the boots for antibacterial properties.

 1-month warranty is not much at all.
 Yes, they offer an extensive period of after purchase service.
 1 year is an excellent period of time!